Offshore wind farms are essential to the global energy supply“

 What is ELIN’s role in all of this?

 ELIN supplied the first generators for offshore wind turbines back in 2010.
-Currently, two of the three largest offshore wind turbine manufacturers rely on main generator components from ELIN.
+Some of the largest offshore wind turbine manufacturers rely on main generator components from ELIN Motoren.
 In some cases, we’re even a single-source supplier!
 From today’s perspective, the percentage of ELIN’s total revenue generated by the offshore wind market will continue to increase massively in the coming years.

 What synergies are being created by bringing together ELIN’s and Voith’s expertise?